 Conducting the Inspection

-Except for special instances determined by discussion with the supervisor, all municipal and residual waste inspections should be unannounced and the appropriate inspection checklist should be used.
+Except for special instances determined by discussion with the supervisor, all municipal and residual waste inspections should be unannounced, and the appropriate inspection checklist should be used.
 Inspections are generally conducted at a reasonable time or at least during normal business hours of the facility.
 Occasionally inspections are conducted at other than normal working hours in order to verify that the facility is meeting the requirements of the regulations at times when BWM inspectors are not expected.

 The inspector should locate the designated facility and present their identification to the proper facility authority.
 They should also inform the official of their desire to conduct an inspection of the facility.

 The inspection should begin with a meeting with company officials, to explain the purpose of the inspection.
 The inspector should explain how the inspection will be conducted and answer questions of company officials at that time.
-This should be followed up with a review of any records, reports and other paperwork that the company may have pertaining to municipal and residual waste management.
+This should be followed up with a review of any records, reports, and other paperwork that the company may have pertaining to municipal and residual waste management.
 After completion of the pre-inspection meeting, the inspector should begin the physical inspection of the facility.
 It is important to note that the order in which the inspection is conducted may vary depending upon circumstances, as long as all parts of the inspection are completed.

 Authorized representatives of the company should always accompany the inspector.
 The inspector should never tour the facility alone.
 If accompanied by someone other than the environmental manager, or other official in authority at the facility, the inspector should arrange to meet with those individuals at a post inspection meeting prior to leaving the facility.
 The inspector should tour the entire facility during the inspection.
 When at a landfill, while at the working face, the inspector should make note of any special waste accepted by the facility and whether they are approved for acceptance by the facility’s permit.
 Similar observations should be noted at inspections of all other municipal or residual waste facilities (e.g. transfer facilities, processing facilities).
 The inspector may or may not complete the checklists during the inspection.
 The checklists serve as a useful reminder to the inspector to ensure that all areas of a facility are inspected.

 Environmental samples may or may not be taken during the inspection.
 If samples are taken, the inspector should review proper sampling and shipping requirements prior to the inspection.
-The chain of custody must be maintained and a sampling log completed.
+The chain of custody must be maintained, and a sampling log completed.

 After completing the tour of the facility, the inspector should write up the inspection report.
 Comments should be added where necessary.
 The inspection is not complete until the report is written.
 All violations should be noted on the inspection report, on both the checklist and the comments page.
 A detailed explanation of the violation should be written on the comments page.
 All violations should be documented even if they were corrected during the inspection.
 After the report is written, the inspector should return to the facility and meet again with authorized facility personnel.
-At the post inspection meeting, the findings of the inspection will be discussed.
-If violations are present, they will be noted on the report, and the reasons and citations will be explained.
+At the post inspection meeting, the findings of the inspection should be discussed.
+If violations are present, they should be noted on the report, and the reasons and citations explained.
 A suggested timeframe for correction should be discussed.
-The overall report is reviewed and signed by the facility representative and the inspector.
-A copy of the report will be left with the facility representative and the inspector returns to the office.
+The overall report should be reviewed and signed by the facility representative and the inspector.
+A copy of the report should be left with the facility representative and the inspector returns to the office.